TEXT-S&P summary: Atlas Copco AB

 Rationale

-The ratings on Sweden-based industrial machinery manufacturer Atlas Copco AB reflect Standard & Poor's Ratings Services' view of the group's strong business risk profile and modest financial risk profile.
-Support for the ratings comes from the group's leading market positions, good cost flexibility, strong profitability, high share of more stable aftermarket sales, and diverse earnings base.
+The ratings on Sweden-based industrial machinery manufacturer Atlas Copco AB reflect our view of the group's "strong" business risk profile and "modest" financial risk profile.
+Support for the ratings comes from the group's leading market positions, good cost flexibility, strong profitability, high share of stable aftermarket sales, and diverse earnings base.
 In addition, Atlas Copco enjoys strong and stable cash generation and, in our view, demonstrates good liquidity management.
-These strengths are offset by the group's exposure to demand cyclicality and meaningful competition and what we see as a shareholder-friendly financial policy.
+These strengths are partly offset by the group's exposure to demand cyclicality and meaningful competition, and what we see as a shareholder-friendly financial policy.